Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 Book Your Appointment Now

-- Approximately 6.5 million Canadians lack a regular family physician (Statistics Canada, Canadian Community Health Survey, 2024).
+- Approximately 6.5 million Canadians lack a regular family doctor (Statistics Canada, Canadian Community Health Survey, 2024).

 - Provincial orphaned-patient counts (CIHI and provincial sources, 2024-2025): Ontario 2.5 million, Quebec 1.6 million, BC 900,000, Alberta 650,000, Nova Scotia 160,000+ on Need a Family Practice Registry, Newfoundland and Labrador 136,000+ on the provincial registry.